Shining a light on Korean-Aussie cuisine

 “We’re thrilled to open SOUL Deli,” says Illa Kim, who together with husband Daero Lee owns both venues.
 “It’s designed to deliver a great cultural experience for our customers.”

 Lee, who is also Executive Chef of SOUL Dining, has created a more casual menu for SOUL Deli.
-It offers a variety of uniquely Korean dishes “SOUL style”, c.
+It offers a variety of uniquely Korean dishes, “SOUL style”.
 The menu includes a KFC (Korean fried chicken) roll, omelette with Korean “caviar”, house-made tofu salad and soybean stew with white kimchi.
-There are also some Australian classics, such as a bacon and egg roll that can be “Koreanised” by adding options such as kimchi, bulgogi sauce or Korean spicy pork belly.
+There are also some Aussie classics, such as a bacon and egg roll that can be “Koreanised” by adding kimchi, bulgogi sauce or spicy pork belly.

 SOUL Deli is located at 185 Campbell Street, Surry Hills, on the corner of Little Oxford Street.
 Initially, the deli will be open from 7am to 4pm, Wednesday to Sunday.
 As the business grows, it will also open for dinner.
 To find out more, head to souldeli.com.au